 Rather than proposing a new methodology for mobile scanners, which CNSA concedes would be difficult to manage and unduly burdensome to the Division of Health Service Regulation (DHSR) Planning Staff, CNSA believes that the most effective method of addressing the issue described herein is through a new Technology and Equipment policy.
-Each of the enumerated conditions proposed by CNSA are intended to address these issues while minimizing the risk of unnecessary duplication and unintended consequences.
-The rationale for the proposed language is as follows.
+Each of the enumerated conditions proposed by CNSA, which closely resemble the conditions published in the Proposed 2021 SMFP for Policy TE-4, is intended to address these issues while minimizing the risk of unnecessary duplication and unintended consequences.
+The rationale for the proposed language of Policy TE-4 in the petition filed by CNSA in spring of 2020 was described in detail in CNSA's 2020 petition; however, since the language of the proposed Policy TE-4 in this petition was drafted by the Agency and initially approved for inclusion in the Proposed 2021 SMFP, CNSA has omitted this discussion from the current petition.